brotatotes/bht-automation/bht gen 3/Romans/Chapter 9/Romans 9 27 bht.md

 # Romans 9:27 Commentary Help Text

 ## BHT:
-The solemn testimony of Isaiah, as he cries out in anguish over Israel, serves as a proof of the fact that a portion of Israel will be excluded.
-The analogy of their partial deliverance from captivity provides insight into the interpretation of this prophecy, emphasizing that only a remnant, or the elect remnant, will be saved.
-Isaiah's impassioned utterance highlights the judgment that looms over Israel, yet there is a glimmer of hope for the few who will find salvation amidst the multitude.

-Word count: 76 words
+The cry of Isaiah over Israel reflects that a part of Israel will be excluded, proclaiming the judgment that hangs over them.
+Isaiah sees hope for the remnant, the elect few who will be saved, amidst his heartfelt anguish.
+This prophecy serves as a reminder that despite the multitude of Israel's children, only a remnant will obtain salvation.

 ## Choicest Commentary Quotes:
 ### Henry Alford: